RogerPineda13/TimeSeriesP4/README.md

 * How significant is looking at the closing price for a stock for the day play into the future price?
 * Is it the right time to invest?
 # Behind Our Data Decisions
 The following dataset was grabbed from kaggle and was used to build our model.
+It contains around 3000 rows with information such as date, high, low, open, close, volume & name.
+The dataset was already clean with no null values or any outliers.
 * DJIA_equities/CSCO_2006-01-01_to_2018-01-01.csv